Melvin0412/Sales_Data-Analysis-Project/README.md

 # Sales_Data-Analysis-Project
-Pandas-Data-Science-Tasks Set of real world data science tasks completed using the Python Pandas library.
+Pandas-Data-Science-Tasks Set of real world data science tasks completed using the Python Pandas,Matplotlib and Seaborn library.

 ## Background Information:
 I have used Python Pandas & Python Seaborn to analyze and answer business questions about 12 months worth of sales data.
 The data contains hundreds of thousands of electronics store purchases broken down by month, product type, cost, purchase address, etc.